KQM-git/TCL/characters/anemo/kazuha.md

 * Absorption priority: Pyro > Hydro > Electro > Cryo
 * Kazuha E will, under certain conditions, fail to absorb self auras
 * **Midare Ranzan** does not have a minimum height limit, meaning Kazuha can start the Plunging Attack a lot lower than a regular Plunging Attack.
+* **Midare Ranzan** can be considered as an Anemo Infusion which cannot be overridden by other Infusions.

 {% endtab %}